ce7er2s/proxy-box/README.md

 - UDP ASSOCIATE
 - Hostname resolve
 - IPv6
-- Code refactoring (WIP)
+- Code refactoring (DONE)

 You know the drill, author is me, `@ce7er2s`.
-For the rest of the drill go read that sweet LICENSE!
+For the rest of the drill go read that sweet LICENSE.